 The Fountain Effect Logo

-The Blue Monkey signifies Water and Entrepreneurship (Method)
+The Blue Monkey signifies the aggregator and in our case BAOWE.

-The White Bird signifies Wind (Space) and media, donors and partners.
+The White Bird signifies the consumers and Space.